1602077/vpn/README.md

 # Issues

-* terraform state not stored in external bucket for convience when bootstrapping.
+* terraform state not stored in external bucket for convenience when bootstrapping.
 As I intend to use this once in a while and destroy the environment immediately afterwards it is not a great concern.
-* gcp shows the startup script as custom metadata which contains secure credentials.
+* GCP shows the start-up script as custom metadata which contains secure credentials.
 Once again security risk mitigated by ephemeral environments.